 [Colorado Gator Farm.
 Photo: Kent Kanouse] Colorado’s gorgeous mountain scenery and world class skiing attract quite a bit of tourist attention.
 But there is more to Colorado than just snowcapped peaks.
-Check out these seven things you might not know were in Colorado.
+Check out these seven things you might not know are in Colorado.

-Unusual things to do in Colorado
+Unusual Things To Do in Colorado

 A state this varied features some unusual places to visit.
 From mysterious ruins and sand piles, to tiny villages and alligators.
 Take your time exploring and hit a few of these favorites.

 Four Corners is the only spot in the United States where four states meet at a single point: Colorado, New Mexico, Arizona, and Utah.
 A monument marks the spot, and if you stand strategically, you can be in all four states at once!

 Nope, we’re not talking about the Sahara; we’re talking about Colorado.
 This state doesn’t just boast mountain peaks; it also boasts sand peaks.
 At the Great Sand Dunes National Park, situated in the easternmost parts of Alamosa and Saguache counties, you will find some of the largest sand dunes in North America, with the tallest, Star Dune, rising to an impressive 750 feet.

 Colorado was once home to the ancient Anasazi civilization, a thriving Native American culture that emerged in the Four Corners region of the United States.
 The group lived in elaborate cliff structures complete with lift ladders, which afforded them protection from enemy attacks.
 Archeological evidence suggests that this culture emerged sometime in the 12th century BC and peaked between 600 and 1300 CE.